dtcenter/METplus/docs/Users_Guide/glossary.rst

 .. glossary::
    :sorted:

+   REGRID_DATA_PLANE_GAUSSIAN_DX
+     Gaussian dx value to add to the RegridDataPlane command line call with -gaussian_dx.
+Not added to call if unset or set to empty string.

+     | *Used by:* RegridDataPlane
+     | *Family:* config
+     | *Default:* None

+   REGRID_DATA_PLANE_GAUSSIAN_RADIUS
+     Gaussian radius value to add to the RegridDataPlane command line call with -gaussian_radius.
+Not added to call if unset or set to empty string.

+     | *Used by:* RegridDataPlane
+     | *Family:* config
+     | *Default:* None

    FCST_PCP_COMBINE_CONSTANT_INIT
      If True, only look for forecast files that have a given initialization time.
 Used only if FCST_PCP_COMBINE_INPUT_TEMPLATE has a 'lead' tag.
 If set to False, the lowest forecast lead for each search (valid) time is used.